7 Best OTC Hearing Aids of 2026

 The Audien Atom Pro 2 is the lowest-priced FDA-cleared digital hearing aid in this roundup, and it fills a specific role: providing meaningful amplification for adults with very mild hearing loss who are exploring OTC options for the first time without a significant financial commitment.
 The device is 15% smaller than its predecessor, with a comfortable silicone sleeve design that adapts to most ear canal shapes without custom molds.
 The UV cleaning case — unusual at this price tier — sanitizes the devices during charging, which is a practical hygiene benefit given that hearing aids sit in and around the ear canal.

 The four preset environment modes cover the most common daily listening scenarios: conversation, TV, restaurant, and outdoors.
 For users whose hearing loss falls close to the average mild-loss profile, one of these presets will produce serviceable results.
-HearAdvisor’s lab testing awarded the Atom Pro 2 a C grade, with speech audibility measuring below the category average in controlled conditions — an honest limitation to acknowledge.
-The device is a basic digital amplifier without self-fitting capability, Bluetooth, or app-based personalization.
-It is not a replacement for a self-fitting device for users with meaningful hearing loss, but as a low-risk entry point to determine whether amplification helps before investing in a more capable device, it represents the most accessible option in this roundup.
+It is, however, a basic digital amplifier without self-fitting capability, Bluetooth, or app-based personalization, and its lab audibility grade sits below the category average — an honest limitation to acknowledge.
+It is not a replacement for a self-fitting device for users with meaningful or moderate hearing loss, but as a low-risk entry point to determine whether amplification helps before investing in a more capable device like the Lexie B3 or ELEHEAR Beyond, it represents the most accessible option in this roundup.

 Audien Atom Pro 2 Wireless Rechargeable OTC Hearing Aids